Recorder Letter Notes

 Do these songs only work on recorder?

-No. The public song pages can switch between the supported instruments, but this guide is written specifically for recorder-focused search intent and beginner use.
+No. The public song pages can switch between the supported instruments, but this guide is written specifically for recorder-focused search intent, including Baroque and German recorder setup needs where supported.

 Why use a recorder guide instead of the full library?